Romanian numbers: Etymology

 With few exceptions, the words involved in the formation of Romanian number names are inherited directly from Latin.
 This includes the names of all the non-zero digits, all the connecting words (și, spre, de), most of the words and prefixes used to express the non-cardinal types of numbers (toți, ori, al, în- etc.), and part of the multiple names (zece, mie).
-The remainder are largely relatively recent borrowings from French, such as zero, dublu, triplu, minus, plus, virgulă, milion, miliard, etc., most of which are used internationally.
+The remainder are borrowings from Latin and French, such as zero, dublu, triplu, minus, plus, virgulă, milion, miliard, etc., most of which are used internationally.

 But the most remarkable exception is the word sută, whose origin is still debated.
-It is possibly an old Slavic borrowing, although the phonetic evolution from sŭto to sută proves hard to explain.
+It is possibly an old slavic borrowing that entered vulgar latin, as the phonetic evolution from slavic sŭto to sută proves hard to explain.
 A Persian origin has also been suggested.

 Usage

 Dates.
 Calendar dates in Romanian are expressed using cardinal numbers, unlike English.
 For example, "the 21st of April" is 21 aprilie (read douăzeci și unu aprilie).
 For the first day of a month the ordinal number întâi is often used: 1 Decembrie (read Întâi Decembrie; upper case is used for names of national or international holidays).
 Normally the masculine form of the number is used everywhere, but when the units digit is 2, the feminine is also frequent: 2 ianuarie can be read both doi ianuarie and două ianuarie; the same applies for days 12 and 22.

 Centuries.
 Centuries are named using ordinal numbers in reverse order: "14th century" is secolul al paisprezecelea (normally written secolul al XIV-lea).
 Cardinal numbers are often used although considered incorrect: secolul paisprezece.
 See above for details.

 Royal titles.
 Ordinal numbers (in reverse word order) are used for naming ruling members of a monarchy and the Popes.
 For example: Carol al II-lea, Papa Benedict al XVI-lea.
 See above for details.